s-ifti/kinesis-analytics-sample-cars/Readme.md

 * Invokes the lambda function once to simulate events

 To deploy this demo app using CF template, follow these steps:
+You can also review a small [gist](https://gist.github.com/s-ifti/ffe8496675ecf358d79d21495a544414) with animated gif to get an overview.

 1. clone this repository on your machine
 2. launch Cloudformation within AWS and then access "Create Stack" button